-This shift scheduling software offers scheduling, communication, and analytics tools, plus integrations.
+This shift scheduling software offers scheduling, communication, analytics tools, and integrations.

 The interface is clean and easy to use, while the calendar allows for good visibility of tasks.
 To facilitate the scheduling process, Skedulo automatically matches client needs to the skills of available workers and provides the visualization of tasks, routes, and calendars.
 Drag-and-drop scheduling eliminates common errors and ensures that every shift is properly covered.

-Employees will be notified about the tasks they’re assigned and receive reminders in a timely manner, which will prevent no-show incidents.
-Also, they will get all the details about the task attached.
+Employees will be notified about the tasks they’re assigned and receive reminders on time, which will prevent no-show incidents.
+Also, they will get all the details about the job attached.

-In addition to controlling your workforce, with this employee scheduling software you’ll be able to organize tasks based on the proximity, thus reducing travel time and your expenses.
+In addition to controlling your workforce, this employee scheduling software allows you to organize tasks based on proximity, thus reducing travel time and expenses.

 In case of cancellations, you can always offer an available employee to grab a shift and quickly fill it.

-One of the biggest shortcomings of Skedulo is its pricing.
+One of the most significant shortcomings of Skedulo is its pricing.
 Since it’s specifically made for enterprise-level organizations, it’s pretty expensive - we’re talking about hundreds or even thousands of dollars a month.